RabbitJahir/RabbitJahir.github.io/README.md

    <td>Can only be Half-Duplex</td>
   </tr>
   <tr>
-    <td>One sender sends data to many receiver one at the time.</td>
+    <td>One sender sends data to many receiver but one at the time.</td>
     <td>One sender send the same data to all the receivers.</td>
-    <td>Sender sends data to all the receivers, but the receiever can choose which to receieve the data or not</td>
+    <td>Sender sends data to all the receivers, but the receiever can choose to receieve the data or not</td>
   </tr>
   <tr>
     <td>Pager, file transferring</td>